 Andrea Pozzo (1642-1709) was an artist very accomplished at using perspective to create open spaces and giving a painting the illusion of great depth.

 Also interesting close to here in Mondovi is the Church of Mercy, the first church built by Francesco Gallo in his hometown (in the 18th century).
-It was built for the Carmelite Monks, who in 1606 had occupied the adjoining convent.
+It was built for the Carmelite Monks, who had occupied the adjoining convent in 1606.

-Among the civic buildings in Mondovi note in particular the Governor's palace, the ancient Palace of Justice, and Bressani Palace, with its gothic style brick façade and the typical swallow-talled battlements.
+Among the civic buildings in Mondovi you should note in particular the Governor's palace, the ancient Palace of Justice, and Bressani Palace, with its gothic style brick façade and the typical swallow-tailed battlements.

-On top of the façade and sheltered by the canopy you can see the “Moro”, which is an automaton designed in the 17th century and which, at the stroke of the hour, gets up to beat with a hammer which it has in his right hand.
+On top of the façade and sheltered by the canopy you can see the “Moro”, which is an automaton designed in the 17th century and which gets up to beat a hammer which it has in his right hand when the hour strikes.

-From the Breo district a shady avenue of plane trees leads to Carassone, which offers the visitor the tranquility of low arches and the medieval square tower of St. Evasio.
-Just outside Carassone there is the Chapel of Santa Maria delle Vigne, which has some 15th century frescoes in the apse.
+From the Breo district a shady avenue of plane trees leads to Carassone, which offers the visitor the tranquility of low arches and the medieval square tower of Saint.
+Evasio.
+Just outside Carassone the Chapel of Santa Maria delle Vigne has some 15th century frescoes in the apse.